Lindsay J.K. Nichols | July 6, 2021

 Workplace Giving and Payroll Deduction: One of the Best-kept Secrets to Creating Social Impact

-While America’s Charities continues to incorporate a variety of donation approaches and methods into our suite of four employee giving technology options, payroll deduction giving (also called workplace giving, employee giving, and recurring giving) remains one of the most cost-efficient ways to support nonprofits.
-And it’s the driving force behind the success of the companies whose workplace giving campaigns we manage.
+While America’s Charities continues to incorporate a variety of recurring donation approaches and methods into our suite of employee giving technology plus customer support options, recurring giving by payroll deduction (aka workplace/ employee/recurring/payroll giving) remains the most cost-efficient way to support nonprofits.
+In fact, it’s the driving force behind the success of the companies whose workplace giving campaigns we manage.
 Check out any of our free guides for examples and case studies of the collective impact made possible by workplace giving.

 But, and this is the crucial part, I hear you asking me: why?
 What makes payroll deduction giving more beneficial to charities, employee donors, and employers – especially compared to other donation payment methods?
 Beyond that, what would happen if we stopped payroll giving?
 Or, conversely, if there were even more recurring donations?